-Latex-free gloves and bandages are used in the school health clinics.
+• Latex-free gloves and bandages are used in the school health clinics.
 We recognize that it is difficult, if not impossible, to completely avoid all latex allergy-causing products because they can be hidden or accidentally introduced.
-If your child has a diagnosed allergy to latex please notify the school nurse.
+Parents/guardians should notify the school nurse if their student has a diagnosed allergy.